zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

  *  Lossless and fast java.util.logging redirect. (source class, source method ... are not being lost)
  *  Environment specific configurations with best defaults right out of the box.
 (DEBUG when running from IDE, INFO otherwise)
  *  Assert logging made from various logging APIs. java.util.logging supported out of the box, for everything else [see](https://www.slf4j.org/legacy.html)
+ *  Ability to control your timing based on TimeSource.

 ## 2. How to use it.